snipesharp/snipesharp/README.md

 </p>

 # About ❓
-Snipesharp is an easy to use Minecraft name Sniper featuring 24/7 giftcard & normal sniping, Discord RPC & more!
+Snipesharp is an Open Source & easy to use Minecraft name Sniper featuring 24/7 giftcard & normal sniping, Discord RPC & more!
 Snipesharp is coded in [.NET](https://dotnet.microsoft.com/en-us/) C# and is focused on both speed and user friendliness.

 ### Created by: